NYC LONG COVID MEMORIAL

 Naming the Lost – 2024

-Our 2024 project is focused on Long COVID in trans communities in New York City.
-Here’s how you can join us!
+Our 2024 project was focused on Long COVID in trans communities in New York City.

-For our memorial, we’ll make SIGNS OF PROTEST focused on Long COVID in our trans communities.
+For our memorial, we made SIGNS OF PROTEST focused on Long COVID in our trans communities.

 Signs for COVID/Long COVID protests that we were too sick to organize.
 Too sick to go to.
 That weren’t safe to go to.
 Signs for imagined futures, our sick dreaming.
 Signs as records of all the things we’ve wanted to scream from the rooftops.